-Senior pets, ones over the age of seven, require a little more attention to keep them tip-top.
+Senior dogs and cats, ones over the age of seven, require a little more attention to keep them tip-top.
 First of all, pets in general age faster than us.
 Furthermore, senior pets may develop conditions faster than their youthful counterparts.
-Biannual senior pet care exams help alert us to developing medical conditions.
+Biannual senior pet wellness exams help alert us to developing medical conditions.
 If you have a senior pet, we want to help you keep them healthy at our animal hospital in Hermitage.
 By performing physical exams, and laboratory and diagnostic testing, we help pets stay active even through their golden years.

 As your pet enters their golden years, additional laboratory testing is often necessary along with biannual exams.
 The chances your senior pet develops medical conditions are greater than ever.
 Common conditions include cancer, arthritis, and organ disease.
 When you visit us for senior pet care, we look them over from nose-to-tail and check their weight, temperature, and heart rate.
 We also have the chance to run full blood panels to evaluate how their kidneys, liver, heart, and thyroid levels are functioning.
 As a result, we’re alerted to any underlying issues before they become a bigger issue.

 As helpful as regular exams are at catching health concerns, YOU are your pet's primary caretaker.
 On a daily basis, you may be alerted to subtle changes in their behavior or mannerisms.
 Sometimes it’s hard to tell what is or isn’t normal behavior.
 In this instance, simply note the change and tell us about it.
 Things to look out for at home and how we can help:

 - Laser therapy is an excellent drug-free pain management alternative for arthritis.
 Signs of arthritis include trouble jumping, walking upstairs, and moving around.

 - If you notice your pet has gained weight, visit us for dietary or lifestyle recommendations.
 Pet obesity can contribute to a number of common medical issues.